MicrosoftDocs/windows-itpro-docs/windows/client-management/quick-assist.md

 The Microsoft Edge WebView2 is a development control that uses Microsoft Edge as the rendering engine to display web content in native apps.
 The new Quick Assist application has been developed using this control, making it a necessary component for the app to function.

 - For Windows 11 users, this runtime control is built in.
-- For Windows 10 users, the Quick Assist Store app will detect if WebView2 is present on launch and if necessary, it will be installed automatically.
-If an error message or prompt is shown indicating WebView2 isn't present, it will need to be installed separately.
+- For Windows 10 users, the Quick Assist Store app detects if WebView2 is present on launch and if necessary, installs it automatically.
+If an error message or prompt is shown indicating WebView2 isn't present, it needs to be installed separately.

 For more information on distributing and installing Microsoft Edge WebView2, visit [Distribute your app and the WebView2 Runtime](/microsoft-edge/webview2/concepts/distribution)